bloom-tech-learning/beatlesm/curriculum/web48/3.1-Advanced-React/Module_2-The-React-Lifecycle/Objects/Understanding.md

-# Web48 - Module 3.1.2 - The React Lifecycle
+# Web48 - The React Lifecycle Check For Understanding

 ## Question 1